-29.0 Groundwater and surface water abstraction outcomes

-- 29.1 Dewatering and associated mitigation measures must shall achieve the following outcomes: - I. The pre-mining median rate of discharge from the springs used for domestic and stock water supply on the Langridge property to the south is not reduced. - II.
-The pre-mining median water level in the wetlands on the Langridge property to the north are not reduced. - III.
-The pre-mining median water levels in Canoe Creek Lagoon and the former dredge pond "Rusty Lagoon" to the north are not reduced. - I. Pre-mining median water levels in piezometers PZ-19, PZ-02, PZ-03, PZ-04 and PZ-05 are maintained when mining is occurring within 100m of the southern boundary; - II.
-Pre-mining median water levels in piezometers PZ-08, PZ-09, PZ-17, PZ-10, PZ-11 and PZ-12 are maintained when mining is occurring within 100m of the northern boundary; - III.
-Pre-mining median water levels in Canoe Creek lagoon are maintained by ensuring pre-mining median water levels in PZ-06, PZ-07, and PZ-08 are maintained when mining is occurring within 100m of the western boundary; - IV.
+Condit Conditions to Apply to WCRC Water Take Permit 29.0 G 29.0 Groundwater and surface water abstraction outcomes 29.1 Dewatering and associated mitigation measures must shall achieve the following outcomes: l.
+The pre-mining median rate of discharge from the springs used for domestic and stock water supply on the Langridge property to the south is not reduced. . to the north are not reduced.
+III. - dredge pond "Rusty Lagoon" to the north are not reduced. l.
+Pre-mining median water levels in piezometers PZ-19, PZ-02, PZ-03, PZ-04 and PZ-05 are maintained when mining is occurring within 100m of the southern boundary; П. Pre-mining median water levels in piezometers PZ-08, PZ-09, PZ-17, PZ-10, PZ-11 and PZ-12 are maintained when mining is occurring within 100m of the northern boundary; 111.
+Pre-mining median water levels in Canoe Creek lagoon are maintained by ensuring pre-mining median water levels in PZ-06, PZ-07, and PZ-08 are maintained when mining is occurring within 100m of the western boundary; IV.
 The pre-mining median and lower flows in the Northern Drain are not reduced.